 Rev Theory's "Hell Yeah" really gets your blood pumping, because who can say no to shouting "Hell yeah!" at the top of their lungs?

-Almost anything composed by Jim Steinman, but his true Crowning Music of Awesome would have to be Meat Loaf's Bat Out Of Hell album, especially the title track.
+Almost anything composed by Jim Steinman, but his true Awesome Music would have to be Meat Loaf's Bat Out Of Hell album, especially the title track.
 Subsequent awesome tracks include music from 80s movie Streets of Fire ("Nowhere Fast", "Tonight Is What It Means To Be Young"), and the fantastically over the top ballad "Total Eclipse of the Heart" by Bonnie Tyler.

 And the songs from their post-makeup days, which got closer to metal (or at least to hair metal).
-"All Hell's Breakin' Loose", "Into the Fire", "Heaven's on Fire", "Tears Are Fallin'", etc. (Too bad those MTV music videos generally sucked ass.)
+"All Hell's Breakin' Loose", "Into the Fire", "Heaven's on Fire", "My Way", "Under the Gun", "Tears Are Fallin'", etc.

-What about "Jukebox Hero"?!
-Makes you wanna jump on a table and rock out on an air guitar!
+"Jukebox Hero" makes you wanna jump on a table and rock out on an air guitar!